neumino/neumino.github.io/movies.md

-### Middle School: The Worst Years of My Life
+### The Swap
-*Released on 2016-10-07, vote average 3.5*
+*Released on 2016-10-07, vote average 6*

-A quiet teenage artist Rafe Katchadorian has a wild imagination and is sick of middle school and the rules that have been put before him.
-Rafe and his best friend Leo have come up with a plan: break every rule in the school hand book and as you expect trouble follows.
+Based on the book by Megan Shull, The Swap follows the adventures of a Rhythmic Gymnast named Ellie with a Make-it-or-Break-it Competition, and the younger brother named Jack in a Hockey Family, who&#39;s vying for a varsity spot on his school team.
+But when a Simple Text causes the two to Swap Bodies, their paths take an Unexpected Cross.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/VahiV9JHFl8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XOHkQ12K5ew?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>